The Course of Time

 This description was automatically translated from German.
 If you have any questions about this piece of jewellery, we will be happy to help!

-Black and white, shine and shadow, day and night: the contrasts that describe the tense decade of Art Deco continue to fascinate today.
-The late 1920s were marked by social and economic tensions: by great new wealth, by previously unseen pleasures like the cinema, but also by all-changing developments like the spread of the automobile.
-Not surprisingly, this period also saw the emergence of a new fashion that sought to break just as radically with what had gone before.
-Art Deco was international, dazzlingly bright in its gleam of diamonds and modern in its hard graphic forms.
-Especially in the early years of the new style, people loved monochrome colours, black and white, and especially platinum, which was used on a larger scale for the first time in those years.
-Later, yellow gold also returned and tastes changed.
-The earrings here show this taste of the late 1920s.
-Wide, gleaming tops of platinum are attached to a delicate ear hoop.
-Diamonds stud every spot on the surfaces formed from basic geometric shapes.
-The tops here are composed of multiple links, allowing the earrings to swing softly and beautifully on the ear.
-Finally, at the bottom end, there is a large pampel made of gagat (see "Learn more").
-It complements the bright colour of platinum and diamonds as a counterpoint, and adds a nice volume to the flat design of the tops.
+Black and white, brilliance and shadow, day and night – the contrasts that define the dynamic decade of Art Deco remain fascinating to this day.
+The late 1920s were marked by social and economic tensions: immense new wealth, previously unknown pleasures such as cinema, but also transformative developments like the spread of the automobile.
+It is no surprise that during this period a new fashion emerged – one that sought to break radically with what had come before.
+Art Deco was international, dazzlingly bright with the sparkle of diamonds and modern in its bold, geometric forms.
+Particularly in the early years of the new style, there was a preference for monochrome palettes – black and white – and above all, for platinum, which was used for the first time on a larger scale during this era.
+Later, yellow gold made a return, and taste began to shift.
+The earrings presented here reflect the style of the late 1920s.
+A fine ear wire suspends broad, gleaming platinum tops.
+Diamonds cover every part of the surface, composed of geometric base forms.
+The upper parts are made of several articulated links, allowing the earrings to sway gently and elegantly when worn.
+At the lower end, a large drop-shaped jet pendant is attached (see “Learn more”).
+It forms a striking contrast to the bright tones of platinum and diamonds, adding volume to the flat design of the tops.
 At the same time, its low specific weight makes the earrings comfortable to wear despite their impressive size.
-The diamond-set elements come from an Art Deco watch band, the band of one of those tiny-dial watches that are rarely worn today.
-Our goldsmith has added the jett pallets and gold earwires to the plain elements of the years around 1930, creating these earrings in the spirit of Art Deco.
-The movements of the black gagate create a wonderful play with each movement.
+The diamond-set elements originally came from an Art Deco watch bracelet – from one of those tiny-dialled wristwatches that are rarely worn today.
+Our goldsmith added the jet drops and gold ear wires to the platinum elements from around 1930 and, in true Art Deco spirit, created these earrings.
+With each movement, the deep black of the jet produces a captivating play of light and shadow.

 Learn more